ionutneagos/efcore-automaticmigrations/README.md

 <!-- GETTING STARTED -->
 ## About

-Contains instructions to use Automatic Migrations for Entity Framework Core for SQL Databases for [EFCore.AutomaticMigrations](https://www.nuget.org/packages/EFCore.AutomaticMigrations/) nuget package.
+Contains instructions to use [EFCore.AutomaticMigrations](https://www.nuget.org/packages/EFCore.AutomaticMigrations/) nuget package for Automatic Migrations with Entity Framework Core SQL Databases.
 Please feel free to open any issue you might have or idea for improvements.

 <!-- USAGE EXAMPLES -->
 ## Usage